 This then means less is left over for the process of maintaining lean muscle hence you could begin to lose lean muscle tissue.
 In order to prevent this, you need to eat a little more protein than you typically need, when dieting.
 So, your protein requirements for dieting are actually higher than your protein requirements for building muscle.
 Research has also shown that ensuring you get enough leucine in particular appears to be especially helpful at reducing lean tissue loss2.

-By keeping these facts in mind as you navigate through all the diet information out there, you can ensure you aren’t led astray.
+By keeping these facts in mind as you navigate through all the diet information out there, you can ensure you aren’t led astray and belive the many myths about protein.
 Protein is a very critical nutrient –the most critical of all of them – but you do need to understand these basic truths about it.

 - Stark, Matthew, et al. “Protein timing and its effects on muscular hypertrophy and strength in individuals engaged in weight-training.”
 Journal of the International Society of Sports Nutrition 9.1 (2012): 54.